Dr Justin Gaetano is the Director of Ideospectus Consulting.

 The purpose of this page is to show prospective clients the demanding and complex work Ideospectus Consulting is capable of achieving.
 For referee reports or anything else, please visit the Services page, or contact Justin directly.

-As an experienced NDIS support coordinator and someone with lived experience of disability, my goal is to secure diverse and challenging work, where I can apply my skill set to help individuals and their families build capacity toward improved social, community, and health outcomes.
+As a provisionally registered NDIS behaviour support practitioner, an experienced NDIS support coordinator and someone with lived experience of disability, my goal is to secure diverse and challenging work, where I can apply my skill set to help individuals and their families build capacity toward improved social, community, and health outcomes.

 Skills and abilities

 - Analysis as tool for genuine growth.
 Known and trusted widely as data obsessive.
 Highly developed analytic and presentation skills, which are frequently put to use in my NDIS work.
 Adjunct director of the ideospectus laboratory at the University of New England.
 Program and self-publish free data analysis tools.
 In my spare time outside of work hours, run my own research consulting business.
 Revelian Cognitive Ability Test score exceeds 95% of graduates assessed for a variety of roles.

 - PhD in Cognitive Neuroscience, SCU | 2011–15 | Thesis: The stimulus invariance of human sex cue processing: A cross-cultural study using non-face stimuli